ijulele/pinguindocs/docs/source/vlan.rst

 .. note::

-		Look carefully at your interface, it might be different
+		Look carefully at your interface, it might be different with this example

 - Now try to ping PC in different VLAN-ID, it should be failed.